PyGreSQL/PyGreSQL/docs/contents/pg/query.rst

 used as the keys.

 This method returns the same single row when called multiple times.
-It raises a ProgrammingError if the result does not have exactly one row.
+It raises an :exc:`pg.InvalidResultError` if the result does not have exactly one row.
+More specifically, this will be of type :exc:`pg.NoResultError` if it is empty and of type :exc:`pg.MultipleResultsError` if it has multiple rows.

 .. versionadded:: 5.1